Miracle Match (Australian rules football): Venue

-The teams
+Teams

 The Fitzroy selectors made eight changes to the previous round's team: five of which were "forced" upon them, and three which were not.
 The selected team was very inexperienced; it had seven teenagers, and only six members of the team had played more than 18 senior games.

 The Geelong selectors made five changes to the previous round's team: two of which were "forced" upon them, and three which were not.
-The selected team was far more experienced than the Fitzroy team: eleven (including Graham "Polly" Farmer, with a total of 190 WAFL and VFL games) had played more than 35 senior games over a number of seasons, and fourteen would later play in the 1963 VFL Grand Final and win the 1963 premiership.
+The selected team was far more experienced than the Fitzroy team: eleven, including Polly Farmer, with a total of 190 WANFL and VFL games, had played more than 35 senior games over a number of seasons, and fourteen would later play in the 1963 VFL Grand Final and win the 1963 premiership.

-The coaches-for-the-day were Wally Clark, the captain-coach of the Fitzroy Reserves, and Neil Trezise, the coach of the Geelong Reserves.
+The coaches for the day were Wally Clark, the captain-coach of the Fitzroy reserves, and Neil Trezise, the coach of the Geelong reserves.
 This was the only occasion that either of them ever coached a VFL senior team.